OHIO-ECT/ITS-4750-Lab-01/README.md

 7. From the **Wireshark Data** section - (for help see Lab Writeup Guide and [Tech Nugget N0.5 Wireshark][Tech Nugget N0.5 Basic Diagnostic Tools 5])

     a.
-For packet 58, show the MAC address **explain** which part of the address identifies the manufacturer of the card.
+Find packet 58, show the full MAC address (don't let Wireshark hide parts). **Explain** which part of the address identifies the manufacturer of the card.

     b.
-From DNS data **show** entire Wireshark packet output from the packet.
+Find DNS data in the capture and **show** entire Wireshark packet output from the packet.

 8. From the **Create a GitHub Account** section - email GitHub account name to instructors.